ScilifelabDataCentre/data.scilifelab.se/.config/cspell/README.md

 ## What to do when CSpell flags a correct word

-If CSpell flags a word that you know is correct, **first** check whether it's already covered by a CSpell dictionary. **Do not** immediately add it to `project-specific-words.txt`.
+If CSpell flags a word that you know is correct, **first** check whether it's already covered by a CSpell dictionary. **Do not** immediately add it to one of the custom dictionaries.

 The flowchart below shows what to do in different scenarios.
 These map to specific subsections (found after the flowchart).